Cole Waites

 Cole Robert Waites (born June 10, 1998) is an American professional baseball pitcher who is a free agent.
-He played college baseball at the University of West Alabama, and was drafted by the Giants in the 18th round of the 2019 MLB draft.
+He played college baseball at the University of West Alabama, and was drafted by the San Francisco Giants in the 18th round of the 2019 MLB draft.
 He made his Major League Baseball (MLB) debut in 2022.

 Amateur career

 Waites attended Archer High School in Lawrenceville, Georgia.
 He played college baseball, primarily as a starter, at the University of West Alabama, where his 118 strikeouts as a junior led the Gulf South Conference.

 In 2018, Waites played collegiate summer baseball for the Wisconsin Rapids Rafters of the Northwoods League.

 Waites was drafted by the San Francisco Giants in the 18th round of the 2019 Major League Baseball draft, and signed for a signing bonus of $100,000.